 transmitted, as shown in Figure 3.

+f) Insert Security Control field.
+The Security Control field is added to the frame as follows:

+The Secured Compact Frame ID field shall be set as the Compact Frame ID of the Compact frame to be secured.

+The Security Level field of the Security Control field shall be set to the SecurityLevel parameter.

+The Key ID field of the Security Control field shall be set to the KeyIndex parameter.

-f) Secure Compact frame.
-The Private Payload field and Open Payload field shall be set as indicated in the Table 3.
-The procedure shall then use the Private Payload field, the Open Payload field, the source address, the frame counter, and the Key to produce the secured Compact frame, according to the transformation process described in 9.3.5.
+g) Secure Compact frame.
+The Private Payload field shall be set to the Message Content field, and Open Payload field shall be empty.
+The procedure shall then use the Private Payload field, the Open Payload field, the source address, the frame counter, and the Key to produce the secured Compact frame, according to the transformation process described in 9.3.4.

 …

-Table 3—Compact frame exceptions to Private Payload field and Open Payload field definitions